ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

      *
      *  `decimals` — MUST return 0 as each token represents a single share and shares are non-divisible.
      */
-    interface ERCNNN is ERC20 {
+    interface ERC884 is ERC20 {

       /**
        *  By counting the number of token owners using `totalSupply`
        *  one can retrieve the complete list of token owners, one at a time.